TnLCommunity/corndogs/README.md

 ```
 buf generate
 ```
-4. Run the server, run the following from the project root
+4. Run the server, run the following from the project root **after** setting environment variables for your database config
 ```
 go run server/main.go
 ```